 If possible, find an international pen-pal (or an email pal, or WhatsApp pal) and exchange perspectives.
 This is a good way to prepare for a trip abroad too!

 To develop your abilities, begin to organise or lead international travel groups.
 Plan your own trips, and coordinate group travel and study options with your peers.

 You can also get more involved with the international community on a wider scale.
 Attend international conferences, participate in international internships, and continue to read up on cross-cultural skills in the work environment from trusted sources.

 Plan for your future as a global citizen

-The more internationally involved you get, the better equipped you will become with global skills for your future career success.
+The more internationally involved you get, the better equipped you will be with global skills for future career success.
 It’s important that you stay plugged in, as international trends continue to expand and shift.

 Don’t forget to let your interests guide you!
 Nearly every topic of academic study can include and benefit from an international component, and can help you become a more global citizen.